dgillead/Computer-Science-Vets-Who-Code-/README.md

 * O(1): takes the same amount of time to run regardless of how much data must be processed.
 * O(N): the time it takes to run grows in direct proportion to the amount of data that must be processed.
 * O(N^2): the time it takes to run grows proportionally to the exponent(in this case 2).
 * O(log N): the data that must be processed is decreased by roughly half each pass through the algorithm.
-This means that as the data inceases exponentially the time increases linearly, which makes algorithms that fall into this category very efficient.
+This means that as the data increases exponentially the time increases linearly, which makes algorithms that fall into this category very efficient.